k2view-academy/K2View-Academy/articles/38_bi_integration/06_report_execution_guidelines.md

 # Report Execution Guidelines

-BI reports are created and executed using the BI's **Designer** module.
+BI reports are created and executed using one of three methods:

-Generation of a report without opening the BI application can be done by the  **GetExecute** REST API.
-The [Fabric Jobs mechanism](/articles/20_jobs_and_batch_services/01_fabric_jobs_overview.md) enables generation of BI reports via Fabric user code so they can be scheduled and can benefit from Jobs execution parameters.

-In addition, the report generation can be done typing a direct link to a report in the browsers.
+  - The BI's **Designer** module

+  - Using Fabric's **Jobs Mechanism**

+  - Using **Deep Link**

-The sections below explain about these options.
+The sections below describe these options.

 ### Reports Generation Using the Designer Module

 Generate the report in the **Designer** module using the ![run](images/run_icon.PNG) icon in the Report Tree or the Run ![run](images/run_button.PNG) button in the report editor.

-You can setup various report generation options using the Report Options (applicable for Advance Reports) by clicking **Advanced** > **General Options**:
+You can set up various report generation options using the Report Options (applicable for Advance Reports) by clicking **Advanced** > **General Options**:

 ![img](images/report_adv.PNG)

 For example, you can define the report behavior when there is no qualified data for a report.
-It is done by setting the **No Data Qualify Display Mode** argument to one of the following options:
+This is done by setting the **No Data Qualify Display Mode** argument to one of the following options:

 * **Show Message**:
   * When running a report via the BI's Designer, **No Data Qualified** message is displayed.